jcacela0298/Python-Programs/intermediate-python/Ex.8 Student Manager Program/ReadMe.txt

 This student.py file focuses on the class and object paradigm for Python programming where we include getters, setters, the __init__ method to initialize a new student object, and the __str__ method which returns the string representation of the object with the characteristics and instance variables at a given time.

-At the end, the line of code:
+An interesting part of the __str__ method includes the following line of code:

 " ".join(map(str, self.scores))

-constructs a space-separated string of the scores, where we use map to implement the string function to each score in the array.
+which helps construct a space-separated string of the scores, where we use "map" to implement the string function to each score in the array.

 At the end, this file also includes this code: